 If your company pays out dividends to its owners or makes any other kind of cash distribution that isn’t salary, you’ll show that number here.

-These two lines operate the exact same way, but are split up to differentiate the different types of loans or debt that your company is taking on.
+These two lines, short term debt and long term debt, operate the exact same way, but are split up to differentiate the different types of loans or debt that your company is taking on.

 This is how much cash you have at the start of the reporting period.
-So, if the reporting period for your cash flow statement is one month, this is how much cash you had at the beginning of the month.
+Here, you’re only talking about cash on hand in the bank.
+If the reporting period for your cash flow statement is one month, this is how much cash you had in the bank at the beginning of the month.

-You’ll apply all of the various changes to your cash that happened during that period to this number.
+You’ll apply all of the various changes to your cash that happened during that period to this number—that’s what all the other rows in the cash flow statement do.

 Once you’ve totaled up all of the changes in cash that have happened during your reporting period, you’ll show that number here.

-This is basically the sum total of all the lines that we’ve defined here in this post (except for “cash at beginning of period”).
+This is basically the sum total of all the lines that we’ve defined here in this article (except for “cash at beginning of period”).

 Finally, take your cash from the beginning of the period, add (or subtract) the change in cash during the period, and you’ll end up with how much cash you have at the end of the period.